 The problem is, we don’t visit them enough.
-I spent time in a Centurion Lounge twice this year.
+I spent time in a Centurion Lounge twice in 2018.
 It was a great place to hang out, get some food, have a drink and get some work done.
 With the crowding problems the lounges are having, restrictions on when you can enter, limiting guests and such, it’s not worth all that much to me.
 I also don’t have any trips planned for the next 6 months where we’d be able to use one.

 You Can’t Bring A Guest Into Delta SkyClubs

 This is a huge thorn for me.
 If I pay $550 a year for a card and I’m traveling with my spouse, why can’t we both enter a SkyClub?
 We finally got to enter a SkyClub when traveling on an international Delta One ticket and while it was nice, it wasn’t fabulous and definitely not worth paying the money to keep a Platinum AMEX.